osucord/resources/content.md

 - [osu! preview](https://github.com/JerryZhu99/osu-preview) - Preview a beatmap without downloading it
 - [osu! subdivide nations](https://github.com/Cavitedev/osu-subdivide-nations) - Display the regional flags and names of players on the official osu! website as well as other unofficial sites (Extension compatible with [osu!
 World](https://osuworld.octo.moe/))
 - [ezpp!](https://github.com/oamaok/ezpp) - Calculate how much PP a map is worth for a particular score
-- [osu-color-changer](https://userstyles.world/style/1767/osu-color-changer) - various colour and stylistic changes for the osu! website, featuring many customization options
+- [osu-color-changer](https://userstyles.world/style/1767/osu-color-changer) - A userstyle allowing various colour and stylistic changes for the osu! website, featuring many customization options
 ---
 ### Streaming
 - [StreamCompanion](https://github.com/Piotrekol/StreamCompanion) - Provides various overlays such as pp counters, map information, and more.
 Can be used for streaming or in-game